-My research aims to harness the existing petabytes of global environmental data to improve our understanding of the role of spatial heterogeneity in the terrestrial water cycle.
-More specifically, I focus on three themes: 1) rethink land heterogeneity in Earth system models 2) harness environmental data to characterize the observed spatial heterogeneity over land, and 3) assess the sensitivity of the hydrologic cycle to land heterogeneity.
-The tools that I use include numerical modeling, satellite remote sensing, machine learning, and high performance computing.
+My research harnesses the existing petabytes of global environmental data to improve understanding of the terrestrial water cycle.
+More specifically, I focus on quantifying and uncovering the role of multi-scale spatial organization over land (i.e., heterogeneity) in the Earth system.
+To this end, my group's research has three overarching themes: 1) improve the representation of land heterogeneity in Earth system models, 2) harness environmental data to characterize the observed spatial patterns and features over land, and 3) quantify the sensitivity of the hydrologic cycle to spatial heterogeneity.
+The tools that my group uses include numerical modeling, satellite remote sensing, machine learning, and high performance computing.

 Appointments and Affiliations

 - Assistant Professor of Civil and Environmental Engineering

 - Office Location: CIEMAS 2463, Durham, NC 27708